-Karen Clark Cole :: Girls Can Do Founder & President of the Board.
-CEO, Blink UX :: Seattle, WA
+Karen Clark Cole :: Girls Can Do Founder & Executive Director

-Greg Beams :: Audit Partner, EY Seattle :: Seattle, WA
+Greg Beams :: Retired Audit Partner, EY Seattle :: Seattle, WA

 Greg is an audit partner with EY’s Seattle office and leads their technology and emerging high-growth practice, specializing in Internet, software and venture backed entrepreneurial companies.
 Greg began his career in Seattle and transferred to EY’s Washington DC practice in the late 1990’s to serve technology companies in Washington DC, Northern Virginia and Maryland before moving back to Seattle in 2005.
 Greg has an extensive understanding of complex public and private company reporting matters, SEC registration statements and International accounting and operational issues.
 Greg has experience advising companies in their migration from a private venture-backed company through the IPO process to a public registrant.
 Greg has served on a number of community and professional boards and is currently the Treasurer and Audit Committee Chair for the Washington Technology Industry Association.
 He also sits on the Finance Committee at 4Culture (a non-profit arts organization).
 Greg and his wife Noelle have a 13 year old daughter, Sophia, and the three of them routinely enjoy climbing (and falling) while practicing indoor bouldering.
 Greg is in his final year of completing a Masters of Fine Arts degree in Photography from the Academy of Art University